 - Read about our positive and practical approach for teaching personal safety skills to people of all ages and abilities by buying one of our resource publications or signing up for our free e-newsletter.
 Our Comprehensive Program Manuals are now available for purchase by the general public.
 These manuals have been developed during our over 20 years of teaching thousands of students and training hundreds of instructors.

-- Read What it Means to be a Kidpower Instructor, by Erika Leonard, Assistant Director of Community Education
+- Read What it Means to be a Kidpower Instructor, by Erika Leonard, California Program Director

 - If you would like to find out more about the training process, please phone or email us, and please be sure to pass this information on to others who you think might be interested.